twitter-archive/mysos/docs/user-guide.md

 - `backup_id`: An ID for the MySQL backup to restore from when the MySQL instance starts.
 If not specified, Mysos will start an empty MySQL instance.
 The format and meaning of `backup_id` is specific to the implementation of `BackupStore` that the Mysos cluster uses.
+- `cluster_password`: The password used for accessing MySQL instances in the cluster as well as deleting the cluster from Mysos.
+If unspecified then Mysos generates one for the cluster.
+In either case the password is sent back as part of the response.

 `cluster_name` is part of the path and the rest of the parameters are specified as form fields.